miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial.rst

    {% endblock body %}

-Miyadaiku provides `page_article.html <https: //github.com/miyadaiku/miyadaiku/tree/master/miyadaiku/themes/base/templates/page_article.html>`_ file in `miyadaiku.themes.base <https://github.com/miyadaiku/miyadaiku/tree/master/miyadaiku/themes/base/templates>`_ package as default article template.
-Here, we customize this template with Jinja2's inheritance to create a new template.

-To use templates in the ``templates`` directory of the Python package, specify the package name and file name separated by the ``!`` as follows.
+To use templates in the ``templates`` directory of the theme package, specify the theme package name and file name separated by the ``!`` as follows.

     ``package!filename``